 What does country of residence mean?

 Country of residence is where a person lives, works, and contributes to the local economy.
-It’s their official legal residence.
+It’s their official legal residence and affects tax obligations, legal rights, and access to services.

-Can I use my second residence as a vacation rental?
+Can I use my second residences as vacation rentals?

-Can you buy a second home in another country with a mortgage?
+Can you buy a mortgaged second home in another country?

 Can I obtain citizenship through second residency?